 Urine, saliva, and blood tests are all widely used methods for checking cortisol levels in your body.

 Cortisol urine test: This kind of test measures free cortisol (cortisol that isn’t attached to proteins) in your urine three to four times throughout the day.
-Urinary free cortisol tests, like the Everlywell at-home Sleep & Stress Test, are useful for checking how your cortisol levels change over a 24-hour period and can help provide insight into sleep problems, stressors, and more.
+Urinary free cortisol tests are useful for checking how your cortisol levels change over a 24-hour period and can help provide insight into sleep problems, stressors, and more.

 Cortisol saliva test: This test also measures the amount of free cortisol in the body, but through a saliva sample.
 Late-night salivary cortisol—the measurement of cortisol in a saliva sample collected late at night—is a reliable way to screen for Cushing’s syndrome (a condition involving high cortisol levels in the body).